Horse Racing

 Fitness Testing for Jockeys

 Although the horses are the main athletes in horse racing, the job of the jockeys is also very demanding, and requires a very specific set of physical attributes.
 Most importantly, horse jockeys need to small and light.
-They also need good leg strength and flexibility, and endurance fitness.
+They also need good leg strength and flexibility, endurance fitness, and balance and coordination.
+What is the most important?
+See our discussion of Fitness Components for Jockeys.

 Example Testing List for Jockeys